carlosvin/carlosvin.github.io/posts/rest-urls.en.rst

 But we have to send the data to create the resource.

-Following with the example, let's create a new car, so we include the necessary data within POST HTTP_ message, it is somthing similar what we did at section `Update resources`_, but we are going to send **all required data**, not only the engine power.
+Following with the example, let's create a new car, so we include the necessary data within POST HTTP_ message, it is something similar what we did at section `Update resources`_, but we are going to send **all required data**, not only the engine power.

 JSON_ example::